PeanutFIsh/PC-9000/README.md

     - CPU Assembly Simulator (DO NOT USE.
 JUST NOTICED THAT DOWSM MAKE THE APP EXIT AFTER COMMAND EXECUTION)
     - Fixed some BIOS problems
   - Upcoming features for the V4 :
+    + INFO : Most of the features are done but the V4 is still unstable so i will not publish it now.
     - Improved boot file editor
-    - Improved Debug Mode
+    - [DONE] Improved Debug Mode
-    - Troobleshoot DowSM problems
+    - [DONE] Troobleshoot DowSM problems
-    - Ask before booting on diskette
+    - [DONE] Ask before booting on diskette
-    - Model Name : PC-9000A
+    - [DONE] Model Name : PC-9000A
     - Real-time Hardware Modifier (RAM/ROM Manipulation, Full-control on the computer)
-    - Update on Phonics A2 BIOS (BIOS V4)
+    - [DONE] Update on Phonics A2 BIOS (BIOS V4)
   - New OS incomings such as :
     - Wendows 95
     - WenDOS 2.0